 Feel free to stop by my office (Julian 364) without an appointment at any of these times:

 Flexibility with due dates is not a license to procrastinate.
 To make this policy work requires communication.
-If you need additional time, then you must meet with me before the assignment's due date so that you can show me the work you have completed and explain why you need additional time.
-Together we will work on a reasonable extension.
+If you need additional time, then you must meet with me before the assignment's due date to show me the work you have completed and explain why you need additional time.
+Together we will work to find a reasonable extension.

 You are expected to attend all lab sessions and failing to do so will affect your final grade.
 You should not assume that it is possible to make up lab work at a different time.

 Be sure to consult with me if you are unsure about any issue concerning academic integrity as it relates to work in class or lab.